 (Note specifically, it starts with “The”; there is a comma and not hyphen before Series; there is no B on the volume number; and the letters have been removed from the page numbers.)

-Please note that articles being cited prior to March 1, 2011 should be cited using the format in which they were originally published.
-Contact thejournal inbox with any questions.
+Please note that articles being cited prior to March 1, 2011 should be cited as follows:

 On this page:

 Aims and Scope of the Journal

 Author Rights and Benefits

 The Journal of Gerontology, Series B: Psychological Sciences will accept the following kinds of manuscripts:

 Original Research Reports: The maximum allowable word count of manuscripts reporting empirical studies should not exceed 5,000 words; in unusual circumstances (multi-study reports, complex analyses), authors may submit up to 6,000 words of text.
 The word count includes title page, abstract and text.
 References, tables and figures must not exceed an additional 10 pages.